 bottom-left, then it goes on with the next column, etc.

-Team hats use an image of a total size of 128px×512px.
-This image is similar to that of non-team hats, the same pattern is repeated 64 pixels to the right.
+Animated team hats use an image of a total size of 128px×512px.
+This image is similar to that of animated normal hats, the same pattern is repeated 64 pixels to the right.